MohammadAbbas393/Portfolio/README.md

   <img alt="Demo" src="readme-img.png" />
 </div>
 <div align="center">
-  Note: The template is copied from soumyajit
+  Note: Cloned files from @soumyajit4419 but all the informations are mine
 </div>

 <br/>